Dhivakarshanmugam/Dhivakarshanmugam/README.md

 Hola!, I'm Dhivakar

-- 🔭 I’m currently working as a Student.
+- 🔭 I’m currently final year enginnering Student.
 - 🌱 I’m currently learning web dev and java.
 - 👯 I’m looking to collaborate with peoples who will help me to learn new things.
-- 💬 Ask me about nothing cause i'm learnin right now
+- 💬 About me, I'm learning right now.
 - 😄 Pronouns: his/he.
 - ⚡ Fun fact: Staring at the sky for no reason.